Fill your College Details

 b) Permutations and Combinations:

-Factorials are essential in determining the number of ways data can be arranged or grouped.
-In tasks such as feature selection, understanding permutations can lead to better model-building.
+Factorials are extremely useful to calculate the number of ways the data can be arranged or grouped.
+In examples such as feature selection, better understanding of permutation will lead to improved model-building.

 c) Markov Chains and Transition Models: